-Indiana DNR's hunting, trapping, and shooting education program offers instruction for those interested in learning more about these outdoor activities.
-The initiative promotes, supports and conducts events for novices of all ages, including families, adults, veterans, women, and individuals with disabilities.
-The program is designed to create lifelong hunting, trapping, and shooting enthusiasts.
-It also encourages healthy lifestyles through physical activity, social interaction, and the consumption of locally sourced, free-range proteins from hunting.
+Indiana DNR's hunting, trapping, and shooting education programs offer instruction for people interested in learning more about these outdoor activities.
+The initiative promotes, supports, and conducts events for novices of all ages, including families, adults, veterans, women, and individuals with disabilities.
+The programs are designed to create lifelong hunting, trapping, and shooting enthusiasts.
+They also encourage healthy lifestyles through physical activity, social interaction, and the consumption of locally sourced, free-range protein from hunting.

-Hunting, trapping and shooting can’t be learned in a day, so the program offers a variety of events.
-These events are typically held at Fish & Wildlife Areas or State Forests and include:
+Hunting, trapping, and shooting are skills that are developed during a lifetime, so the program offers a variety of events covering different topics.
+These events are typically held at Fish & Wildlife Areas and include:

 - Classroom sessions on laws and regulations, biology, hunting, scouting techniques, and recommended equipment.

 - Range sessions that include practice of shooting techniques and shot placement.

 - Mentored hunt sessions during which participants pair with seasoned hunters in either a small group or one on one.

 - Learn to Shoot workshops: These workshops feature skilled instruction from experts and cover a specific firearm type or a variety of firearm types.
 Topics like safety, proper handling, shooting technique, and proper maintenance will be covered.